xenify-io/litepaper/README.md

 <br>

-Introducing vXEN, an innovative solution developed by Xenify to streamline participation in its multi-chain burn auctions by simply burning XEN tokens on Ethereum.
+Introducing vXEN, an innovative solution developed by Xenify to streamline participation in its multi-chain burn auctions by simply burning XEN tokens on the native chain.
 This initiative demonstrates Xenify's steadfast commitment to furthering interoperability across diverse chains, while also cementing its position as a pivotal layer-1 burner of XEN.

-Here’s how it works: To obtain vXEN, users simply need to hold native Ethereum XEN tokens.
+Here’s how it works: To obtain vXEN, users simply need to hold native XEN tokens.
 When a user burns their XEN to acquire vXEN, the “Burn” function of the XEN token contract on Ethereum will be triggered.
-This results in the XEN being burned and the user's Ethereum address being documented in the burn record for the new XEN layer 1 token (X1).
+This results in the XEN being burned and the user's address being documented in the burn record for the new XEN layer 1 token (X1).
 After this on-chain burn process concludes, an equivalent amount of vXEN is minted on the user's chosen chain.

 Once you have your vXEN tokens, you have the flexibility to either participate in the daily burn auction on that specific chain, or effortlessly transfer vXEN to any other chain where XNF is deployed.
-For example, when bXNF is deployed on BNB Chain, you can bridge your vXEN tokens (acquired through the burning of native Ethereum XEN) to engage in Xenify's burn auction on the BNB Chain.
+For example, when bXNF is deployed on BNB Chain, you can bridge your vXEN tokens or mint your vCEN tokens (acquired through the burning of native XEN on the chain) to engage in Xenify's burn auction on the BNB Chain.

 To enable a seamless cross-chain bridging of vXEN, Xenify has integrated LayerZero as the primary bridging protocol, with fallback support from Axelar and Wormhole if the situation demands.
 By leveraging multiple purpose-built decentralized solutions, Xenify ensures robust interoperability between chains.